KenKundert/svg_schematic/doc/concepts.rst

         Wire([(0, -50), (0, 50)])
         Resistor(C=(-75, 0), name='R', orient='v')
         Capacitor(C=(0, 0), name='C', orient='v')
-        Inductor((C=75, 0), name='L', orient='v|')
+        Inductor((C=(75, 0), name='L', orient='v|')

-Notice that a wire is specified as a list of point, where each point is a tuple that contains an XY pair.
+Notice that a wire is specified as a list of points, where each point is a tuple that contains an XY pair.
 The wire just connects the points with line segments.
 The location of the components is given by giving the location of a feature on the component.
 In this case it is the center (``C``) of the component that is specified.
 Again the location is an XY-pair.

-This approach turns out to be rather cumbersome as it requires a lot of planning is a lot of work if you need to move things around.
+This approach turns out to be rather cumbersome as it requires a lot of planning and is a lot of work if you need to move things around.
 In that case you likely have to adjust a large number coordinates.
 Since schematics of any complexity are often adjusted repeatedly before they are correct and aesthetically appealing, this approach can lead to a lot of tedious work.